taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Min: "Isn't that incredibly risky?"

-PQ: "What Magou did to save my life was far riskier.
+PQ: "What Majhee did to save my life was far riskier.
 This is nothin, love.
 Besides, they're mandated to buy the new model at the end of each year.
 They have devices spilling out of their ears."

 Min: "That reminds me...Rajue said something...INTERESTING...about the Space Asylum Program..."